Sathan Sollai Thattathe

 Sathan Sollai Thattathe is a 1990 Indian Tamil-language fantasy comedy film, directed by Rama Narayanan.
 The film features an ensemble cast featuring Senthil in the titular role alongside Pandiyan, Chandrasekhar, Janagaraj and Kanaka with S. S. Chandran, K. K. Soundar, Kovai Sarala and Ilavarasan in supporting roles.
-The film deals with the exploits of a genie which comes out of an old violin, and how he helps three innocent and poor men with their lives.
+The film deals with the exploits of a genie which comes out of an old violin, and how he helps three innocent and poor men in their lives.
 It was released on 21 September 1990.
 The film was a major turning point in Senthil's career.
 It has developed a cult following over the years.